 CONS: Nitpicking – Not for people looking for an absolute neutral headphone, stock ear pads need more foam depth as my ears touch the driver assembly, not the best headband adjuster mechanism, might be small for larger heads.

-SIVGA is based out of Dongguan (China) and was founded by two childhood friends, Jian Zhou and Rongchun Pan who shared a common love for music and good quality headphones.
+Sivga is based out of Dongguan (China) and was founded by two childhood friends, Jian Zhou and Rongchun Pan who shared a common love for music and quality headphones.
 Jian had been working in the field of headphones for nearly 20 years before he founded SIVGA Audio, where he was a senior technical engineer of a leading OEM headphone factory in China and led the R&D, headphone design, craftsmanship as well as manufacturing departments.
-During his career in the last company, Jian worked with many international well-known headphone brands and played a very important role in helping those brands grow.
-Rongchun on the other hand was an avid audiophile who obsessed over the ultimate pursuit of sound quality and with a keen sense of hearing and rich experience, developed a good knack of tuning headphones.
+During his career in the last company, Jian worked with many international headphone brands and played an important role in helping those brands grow.
+Rongchun on the other hand was an avid audiophile who was obsessed over the pursuit of sound quality and developed a knack of tuning headphones.
 SIVGA are an OEM as well as have their own line of headphones under the brand names -SIVGA and Sendy Audio.
-They follow boutique as well as modern, efficient manufacturing techniques, where their wooden ear cups are built and finished by hand and all the metal parts used in the headphones are CNC machined to perfection.
+They follow boutique as well as modern manufacturing techniques, where their wooden ear cups are built and finished by hand and all the metal parts used in the headphones are CNC machined to perfection.

 Just a heads up, Phoenix is priced at $255 but Sivga’s AliExpress store displays a higher price (around $309) because of it being inclusive of VAT for EU countries.
 AliExpress only allows fixed pricing and not dynamic pricing per country.
 So, if you’re interested in ordering, I’d recommend messaging and asking Sivga where you can score the best deal since they have a growing network of dealers and one might just be in your own country.